Will Basel IV Apply to Banks in the Metaverse?

 What This Means for the Future of Banking

-To answer the question, Basel IV may apply to banks in the metaverse.
-If not Basel, there’s still a huge potential that a set of regulations will be implemented for financial services in the virtual world in the next few years.
+In answer to the central question, Basel IV may well apply to banks in the metaverse.
+Even if the precise framework differs, a dedicated set of regulations for financial services in the virtual world is expected within the coming years.

 Thank you!